interactivefiction/vimform7/docsrc/source/index.rst

 Example Of Adding A Music Player To Vimform7
 ============================================

-The following working example is a step-by-step tutorial that provides an introduction to editing the Vimform7 Vim plugins and the Vimform command line scripts.
+The following example is a step-by-step tutorial that provides an introduction to editing the Vimform7 Vim plugins and the Vimform command line scripts.
 By the end of the example you will have added a new key command to use within Vim that activates a console based music player and will have added that dependency to the vimform installation script.

 .. image:: imgs/vimform7-addmusic.png
    :alt: Vimform7 with CMUS music player integrated.